The Aral Sea is situated in Central Asia, on horseback on two countries, Kazakhstan and Uzbekistan.

 The salinity came down again at an acceptable level for the reintroduction of the disappeared sorts of fishes.
 The fishing started again and we assist a climatic revival with an effect of dew and the more frequent rains.

-Image: Below to the right of the image, the desert of Kyzyl-Koum. embellishes with images realized on March 6th, 2009 by the camera MERIS (Medium Resolution Imaging Spectrometer) of the satellite Envisat. source: ESA
+Image: Aral Sea: bottom right of the image, the Kyzyl-Kum desert.
+Image taken on March 6, 2009 by the MERIS (Medium Resolution Imaging Spectrometer) camera on the Envisat satellite. source: ESA